chrisvdm/redwoodjs-stripe/README.md

 #### Installing Stripe CLI

-In order to take advantage of webhooks and Stripe webhook events, it is advisable that you install the [Stripe CLI](https://stripe.com/docs/cli) on your machine.
-You can follow the instructions below if you are using homebrew or follow [Stripe's installation guide](https://stripe.com/docs/stripe-cli#install).
+To use webhooks and Stripe webhook events, we recommend installing the [Stripe CLI](https://stripe.com/docs/cli).
+You can follow the instructions below if you're using homebrew; otherwise, follow [Stripe's installation guide](https://stripe.com/docs/stripe-cli#install).

 `brew install stripe/stripe-cli/stripe`